 - Based on results of the review, you may receive “Preliminary Layout Review (PLR)”.
 This is a letter outlining all the conditions that have to be met before the subdivision can be approved.
-One of the main requirements for subdivision approval is a servicing agreement (prepared by the Engineering Department) that specifies required off site services (roads, sewers, drainage).
-When all the conditions are met and the lots are serviced with utilities, the subdivision may be approved by the approving officer and forwarded to the Land Title Office for registration.
+One of the main requirements for subdivision approval is entering into a servicing agreement (with the District’s Engineering Department).
+The servicing agreement specifies required off site services (roads, sewers, drainage).

+- When all the conditions are met and the lots are serviced with utilities, the subdivision may be approved by the Approving Officer and forwarded to the Land Title Office for registration.

 Subdivision and Development Control Bylaw

-Subdivision requirements include engineering standards for roads, sewer, servicing.
+Subdivision requirements include engineering standards for roads, sewer, and servicing.
 Most applicants use registered professionals to outline a plan of subdivision, for example roads, sewer, septic systems, lot layout.
 A complete and detailed overview of subdivision requirements is outlined in the District of Sechelt Subdivision and Development Control Bylaw No. 430, 2003.

 Names for newly constructed municipal roads are assigned by Council by bylaw, as noted in the District’s Road Naming Policy.
 The policy provides guidelines and procedures for naming and renaming municipal roads, including public streets, paths, walkways, trails, lanes, bridges, thoroughfares, and any other public ways.